 A Lion example could be

 And all that goodness is based on widely supported web standards.

 "Indeed, that sounds pretty good so far, but what's the catch?"

 As the British will soon discover, there are some downsides to isolating yourself.
 Let's say you make a card component.
 The interface for using it (what you see in your editor or browser) could look like this:

 The component, when inspected in the browser, could look like this:

 <my-card> #shadow-root (open) <div class="card-wrapper"> <div class="card-header"> Presenting the card content: </div> <div class="card-content"> <slot> <#text>↴ </slot> </div> </div> This is the card content </my-card>

-A whole chunk of DOM is rendered by the component and put into the shadow-root section.
+A whole chunk of DOM ("The DOM represents the document as nodes and objects."
+Remember from before?) is rendered by the component and put into the shadow-root section.
 Inside the

 <slot> it refers to the content we put into the element in the first place.
 All the DOM that is added, is shadow DOM.
 All the other "normal" DOM, is what we call light DOM.
 It's the part that's always visible.